KevinAst/eatery-nod-w/src/features/common/baseUI/README.md

 - get the curView ... `fassets.sel.curView(appState)`
 - set the curView ... `fassets.actions.changeView(viewName)`

-This state is left to the various view-specific features to set/interpret.
-A **best practice** would be to maintain the curView value (`viewName`) using the active feature name.
+The interpretation of the `curView` state is left to the various view-specific features.
+A **best practice** would be to maintain the `curView` value using the active feature name _(for view-based features)_, and interpreted by their routes (for display).

 </ul>